zx9597446/kncat/README.md

 # kncat

-crypted netcat in golang. a network tunneling software working as an encryption wrapper between clients and servers (remote/local).
-It can pipe connections(remote/local) or cli app's stdin/stdout.
+crypted netcat in golang.

+A network tunneling software working as an encryption wrapper between clients and servers (remote/local).

+It can pipe connections or cli app's stdin/stdout.
 It works interactive(shell or reverse shell) or batch mode.
+It works in forward or reverse mode.

+It blocks unauthorized connection by a secret key. and the secret key never pass through the network.

 # examples